deepankardatta/blandr/README.md

 Future works include:

--   I need to take out the last references to *BlandAltmanEdinburgh* and change it to *blandr*.
 -   There are a further few deprecated functions to delete (I just need to finish a few projects first!!).
 -   The package needs to have to go through some validation and testing
 -   For further testing I need to write some *testhtat* modules
 -   The function descriptions needs to be improved
 -   Some of the roxygen2 documentation can be improved by calling the import parameters function
--   I want to add a few more sample data packs: including some of my own if possible!
+-   I want to add a few more sample data packs: including some of my own if possible
+-   Development of a report generator
+-   Development of the Jamovi module

 Help wanted!
 ------------